raghakot/keras-resnet/README.md

  For remaining cases, input is directly merged with residual block as identity.

 ### Building ResNet
-Use [ResNetBuilder](https://github.com/raghakot/keras-resnet/blob/master/resnet.py#L97) builder methods to build various ResNets.
+- Use ResNetBuilder [build](https://github.com/raghakot/keras-resnet/blob/master/resnet.py#L135-L153) methods to build standard ResNet architectures with your own input shape.
+It will auto calculate paddings and final pooling layer filters for you.
-You can also use the generic [build](https://github.com/raghakot/keras-resnet/blob/master/resnet.py#L99) method to setup your own architecture.
+- Use the generic [build](https://github.com/raghakot/keras-resnet/blob/master/resnet.py#L99) method to setup your own architecture.